Alexhuszagh/xcross/README.md

 - Images with an OS layer, such as `ppcle-unknown-linux-gnu`.
 - Bare metal images, such as `ppcle-unknown-elf`.

 The bare metal images use the newlib C-runtime, and are useful for compiling for resource-constrained embedded systems, and by default do not link to any allocator.
-This may be used with:

-- elf (an object format, `*-elf`)
-- eabi (an embedded ABI, `*-eabi`)

 The other images use a C-runtime that depends on a POSIX-like OS (such as Linux, FreeBSD, or MinGW for Windows), and can be used with: